Edward Hyde, 3rd Earl of Clarendon: Governor of New York and New Jersey

 Lord Cornbury arrived in New York on 3 May 1702, to begin his governorship and was graciously welcomed by the local aristocracy.
 Hyde assumed the governorship amidst Queen Anne's War, which threatened the colonies.
 When Lord Cornbury was appointed governor, he was also made "captain-general of all forces by sea and land" for all colonies north of Virginia.
 Upon arrival, the new governor inspected the colony's ring of defensive forts and found them in total disrepair, with the key defensive fort at Albany essentially unusable.
+(Note: See Reynolds (1906) page 157 for the previous governor's (Earl of Bellomont) report of the conditions at Albany in 1700.)
 In August 1703, the newly formed Province of New Jersey was added to Cornbury's responsibilities by Queen Anne.

 The governor immediately dismissed Colonel Wolfgang William Römer, the imperial engineer who had responsibility for maintaining the forts.
 He then assumed direct oversight over a vast project to construct a large fortress ringed with stone ramparts (later named Fort Frederick).
 In August 1702, Governor Cornbury toured the site with representatives of the Iroquois Five Nations.
 In a report to the Lords of Trade dated 18 June 1703, Imperial Inspector Colonel Robert Quary reported on the construction of the forts:

 My Lord Cornbury hath laid the foundation of a stone fort at Albany, and hath carried it on a great way.
 It will be very regular and answer the end. … [The fortifications give] great satisfaction to our Indians, who lay the great stress of their security on the defence of those forts.